F-Stack/f-stack/dpdk/doc/guides/tools/proc_info.rst

 If no port mask is specified xstats are reset for all DPDK ports.

 **-m**: Print DPDK memory information.

+**--show-port**
+The show-port parameter displays port level various configuration information associated to RX port queue pair.

+**--show-tm**
+The show-tm parameter displays per port traffic manager settings, current configurations and statistics.

+**--show-crypto**
+The show-crypto parameter displays available cryptodev configurations, settings and stats per node.

+**--show-ring[=name]**
+The show-ring parameter display current allocation of all ring with debug information.
+Specifying the name allows to display details for specific ring.
+For invalid or no ring name, whole list is dump.

+**--show-mempool[=name]**
+The show-mempool parameter display current allocation of all mempool debug information.
+Specifying the name allows to display details for specific mempool.
+For invalid or no mempool name, whole list is dump.

+**--iter-mempool=name**
+The iter-mempool parameter iterates and displays mempool elements specified by name.
+For invalid or no mempool name no elements are displayed.

 Limitations
 -----------